dotnet/android-samples/MapsDemo/README.md

  3. A device with Google Maps support.
  4. Obtain an API Key for use with Google Maps.

-Commands that need to be executed are indicated within backtics (`), and `$ANDROID_SDK_PATH` is the directory that contains your Android SDK installation.
+In the following sections, `$ANDROID_SDK_PATH` is the directory that contains your Android SDK installation.

 Installing the Google APIs Android SDK add-on
 ---------------------------------------------